makersacademy/airport_challenge/COMMENTS.md

 #### Step 8:
 - Next steps for development are to figure out a way to use let in rspec to make my use of mocks in the spec file more DRY.
 Discovered before statements in Rspec which allow you to make a mock apply across the whole describe block.
 You can use `before` instead of `let` - got very stuck thinking that needed to use `let`.

+#### Step 9:
+- Linked Coveralls to my Github account and turned coveralls on for this repo

 Next steps
 --------------------